nicoware-dev/hivex/eliza/characters/knowledge/mvx.md

 The MultiversX wallet ecosystem includes xPortal (mobile wallet), DeFi Wallet (browser extension), and Maiar, providing users with multiple options for managing their assets and interacting with the blockchain.

-xExchange is the main decentralized exchange (DEX) on MultiversX, allowing users to swap tokens, provide liquidity, and participate in yield farming.
-It functions similarly to Uniswap on Ethereum, using automated market makers (AMMs) to facilitate trades.
+AshSwap and xExchange are the main decentralized exchanges (DEX) on MultiversX, allowing users to swap tokens, provide liquidity, and participate in yield farming.
+They function similarly to Uniswap on Ethereum, using automated market makers (AMMs) to facilitate trades.

 Hatom Protocol is a lending and borrowing platform on MultiversX, enabling users to earn interest by lending their assets or borrow against their collateral.
 It's similar to Aave or Compound on Ethereum.